raresteak/python-file-encryption/README.md

 git clone https://github.com/raresteak/python-file-encryption.git
 ```

-Execute locker.py to encrypt files.
+Execute locker.py to encrypt the demo files from the repository.
 This will encrypt files in the same directory.

 ```
 ./locker.py